 Expert Quote

 “If you are looking to gain weight, you must ensure you do it correctly and include the right foods in your diet.
-It is tempting to binge on unhealthy and processed or sugary foods, but remember these foods increase your risk for health conditions in the long run.”
+It is tempting to binge on unhealthy and processed or sugary foods, but remember these foods increase your risk for health conditions in the long run.
+A healthy weight gain plan requires a modest calorie surplus coupled with regular strength training to build muscle mass, not just fat mass.
+Always seek personalized guidance from a clinical dietitian or your physician to create a sustainable and safe plan.”

 – Dr. Sachin Singh